Treode/store/client/DESIGN.md

 ### Conditional Write Batches

 The standard HTTP protocol permits updating one value per request; fortunately the HTTP specification leaves room for extensions.
 To implement transactions, we must have the ability to update multiple values as an atomic unit, that is all or nothing.
-TreodeDB supports multiple mechanisms for bundling updates into a batch.
+TreodeDB supports two mechanisms for bundling updates into a batch.

-- **POST to /batch-write**: The client may issue a single request to POST the updates.
+- **POST to /batch-write** *(currently supported)*: The client may issue a single request to POST the updates.
 All objects are contained in a JSON array.

-- **Request Pipelining**: The client may issue multiple POST, PUT and DELETE requests without awaiting responses.
+- **Request Pipelining** *(future feature)*: The client may issue multiple POST, PUT and DELETE requests without awaiting responses.
 The client ties the requests together using the `Transaction` header.

 ### Other References